emojicode/emojicode.github.io/src/reference/controlflow.md

 🙅 extends an ↪️ statement to execute an additional code block in case the expression in the if statement evaluates to false.
-For example, the following code would display a is greater than b if “a is greater than b” and “a is not greater than b” otherwise:
+For example, the following code would display “a is greater than b” if a is greater than b, and “a is not greater than b” otherwise:

 ```
 ↪️ a ▶️ b 🍇
-  😀 🔤a is greater than🔤❗️
+  😀 🔤a is greater than b🔤❗️
 🍉
 🙅 🍇
   😀 🔤a is not greater than b🔤❗️